Loox8332/ST7735-Screen-Distance-Pi/README.md

 # ST7735-Screen-Distance-Pi
-Distance sensor display using HC-SR04 ultrasonic sensor on TFT ST7735 screen with raspberry Pi 3B+
+Distance sensor display using HC-SR04 ultrasonic sensor on TFT ST7735 screen with raspberry Pi 3B+.

-Work to be done for porting to ESP-32 and arduino
+Work to be done for porting to ESP-32 and Arduino.

 ## Screen
 - GND = Pin 6 (Ground)